 Jonathan joined Watsi on April 25th, 2017.
 Two years ago, Jonathan became the 3285th member to automatically support a new Watsi patient every month.
-Since then, 2,667 more people have become monthly donors!
-Jonathan's most recent donation supported Hai, a father from Cambodia, to fund a lower leg amputation.
+Since then, 3,141 more people have become monthly donors!
+Jonathan's most recent donation supported Grayson, a six-month-old from Tanzania, to fund surgery for his hydrocephalus condition.

 Horm has two sons and two daughters.
 Aside from taking care of his family, he enjoys listening to the radio, cooking, and feeding the animals nearby his house.
 Unfortunately in May of 2019, Horm was in a tragic motorcycle where he injured his right leg.
 He received multiple treatments in both Cambodia and Vietnam, including a bamboo stint, external fixation, and a skin graft.
 Now, his bamboo stint is eroding through his skin, leaving his skin and bone exposed.
 He cannot walk without support, and experiences pain and a loss of sensation in his right foot.
 Horm sold his farm and car to pay for his treatments, and is no longer able to afford treatments elsewhere.
 Fortunately, Watsi's medical partner CSC is able to help.
 Horm will undergo an amputation of his lower right leg, which will relieve his symptoms and allow him to be fitted for a prosthetic leg in the future.